NamorNiradnug/SimpleParser/README.md

 el_in_set_checker(a=0, A={1, 2, 3}) # False
 ```
 ## ConstantType
-Describes type of constant which can be use in expression.
-Here is realisation of `Defaults.boolean`:
+Describes a type of constants which can be used in expression.
+Here is the definition of `Defaults.boolean`:
 ```python
 from simpleparser import ConstantType boolean = ConstantType(r"(True|False|true|false)$", lambda s: True if s in {"True", "true"} else False)
 ```
-Parser with that constant type replaces words which matched by `boolean`'s regular expression to `True` or `False`.
+Parser with this constant type replaces words which are matched by the `boolean`'s regular expression to `True` or `False`.
 ```python
 parser = Parser([],[boolean])
 parser.parse("True")() # True